 - An Ignatian Introduction to Prayer, Timothy M. Gallagher, O.M.V.

 - Making Choices in Christ: The Foundations of Ignatian Spirituality, Joseph Tetlow, SJ

 - Putting on the Heart of Christ (How the Spiritual Exercises Invite us to a Virtuous Life), Gerald M. Fagin, S.J.

 - Surprised by Joy, C.S.
 Lewis

-- Tattoos on the Heart, Greg Boyle, SJ
+- Tattoos on the Heart, and Barking at the Choir, Greg Boyle, SJ

 - The Discernment of Spirits (An Ignatian Guide to Everyday Living) by Timothy M. Gallagher, O.M.V.
 God's Passionate Desire (and Our Response,) William Barry, SJ